mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

         Thunk<is_type, FoodCell, pos, world>> { };
 ```

 `is_free` checks if the snake can move to a given position.
-The snake can more onto any empty or food cell.
+The snake can move onto any empty or food cell.

 ```cpp
 template <typename pos, typename world>